kepano/flexoki/README.md

 ## Ports

-Flexoki is available for the following apps and tools
+Flexoki is available for the following apps and tools.

 ### Apps